Dangerous heat wave descends on parts of Midwest and South

 Associated Press

-CHICAGO (AP) — A potentially dangerous and deadly heat wave hit much of the Midwest and South on Tuesday, with lofty temperatures and humidity making it feel 100 degrees or hotter in many spots.
+CHICAGO (AP) — A dangerous heat wave hit much of the Midwest and South on Tuesday, with temperatures hitting triple digits in Chicago and combining with the humidity to make it feel even hotter there and in other sweltering cities.

 More than 100 million people were expected to be affected by midweek and authorities warned residents to stay hydrated, remain indoors when possible and be aware of the health risks of high temperatures.
 Strong storms brought heavy rain and damaging wind to many of the affected areas on Monday, and more than 400,000 customers remained without power as of Tuesday afternoon.